Europe wakes up to need for bank aid plan

 Rather than injecting capital, the government would prefer to resurrect a scheme used at the beginning of the banking crisis in 2008, offering funding guarantees and buying preference shares in banks, a type of loan that counts as capital.

 Germany has used a combination of guarantees and equity, mostly without taking shareholdings.
-It has only fully nationalized one bank in the crisis although many more were badly hit.
+It has only fully nationalised one bank in the crisis although many more were badly hit.

 These solutions have helped Berlin and Paris avoid becoming entangled with their banks -- both expensive and politically embarrassing.